 The Sports Think Tank aims to produce a number of high quality pieces of research and analysis each year.
-All reports are available on our website.
+All reports are available on our website free of charge.

 Following the referendum in June the concept of Brexit and what it could mean to the UK has been much debated, including in other blogs on this website.
 As we move towards the triggering of Article 50 and kick starting Brexit negotiations, it is important that the UK sport sector has a clear picture of the level of funding it receives from the EU and can seek to retain that level of funding, either through continued participation in EU programmes or through equivalent funding at the national level.

 Today Sports Think Tank publishes a report by EOSE on Erasmus+ funding for UK sport organisations.
 Erasmus+ is the European Union programme for education, training, youth and sport, worth €14.7 billion over seven years from 2014 – 2020.
 The report lists various projects and the funding attached to them.
 Although it is difficult to arrive at a definitive figure of financial support to the UK sport sector from Erasmus+ it is a significant source of income to the sector.

 We are grateful for Ben Gittus for this excellent report and allowing us to share it with you.

 New Players, New Tactics: Views on Sports Policy

 The Sports Think Tank have launched New Players, New Tactics: Views on Sports Policy ahead of the launch of a new government strategy on sport - the first since 2002.
 This report collects views from senior representatives on the risks and challenges for current and future sports policy.